abrookins/andrewbrookins.com/_posts/2019-02-03-starting-a-publishing-company-month-1.md

 - Histories of MUDs, BBSes, or IRC
 - High-performance REST APIs with Falcon
 - Deep explanations of how Docker layers work
-- Monitoring Kubernetes-hosted appliations in GCP and AWS
+- Monitoring Kubernetes-hosted applications in GCP and AWS
 - Behind the scenes stories or architecture reviews of open-source projects
 - The Gremlin query language and a graph database like Titan
 - Adding inventory control to a Unity game